 Religious liberty is on trial in America, both in legislative debates at the state and federal level and in court cases now working their way through the judicial system.
 Will American society continue to respect the religious freedom of traditional communities?
 Will the moral teachings and ritual practices of Jewish schools and synagogues face new kinds of scrutiny or even prohibitions?
 And what can Jewish leaders and activists do to help protect and preserve religious freedom in America—not only for Jews, but for all Americans?

-Yuval Levin is the Hertog Fellow at the Ethics and Public Policy Center and the Editor of National Affairs.
-His essays and articles have appeared in numerous publications including the New York Times, the Washington Post, the Wall Street Journal, Commentary, and others.
-He is a contributing editor of National Review and the Weekly Standard, a Senior Editor of EPPC’s journal the New Atlantis and, most recently, author of The Fractured Republic: Renewing America’s Social Contract in the Age of Individualism.
-He is a recipient of a 2013 Bradley Prize for intellectual achievement.
-Before joining EPPC, Mr. Levin served on the White House domestic policy staff under President George W. Bush.
-He has also been Executive Director of the President’s Council on Bioethics and a congressional staffer.
+Yuval Levin is the director of Social, Cultural, and Constitutional Studies at the American Enterprise Institute (AEI).
+He also holds the Beth and Ravenel Curry Chair in Public Policy.
+The founding and current editor of National Affairs, he is also a senior editor of The New Atlantis and a contributing editor to National Review.
+His essays and articles have appeared in numerous publications including the New York Times, Washington Post, Wall Street Journal, and Commentary, and he is the author of several books on political theory and public policy—most recently A Time to Build.
+Mr. Levin served on the White House domestic policy staff under President George W. Bush and has also been Executive Director of the President’s Council on Bioethics and a congressional staffer.
 He holds a B.A. from American University and a Ph.D. from the University of Chicago.